Skip to content

 Medicare Supplement Plan G vs Plan N

 Medicare Supplement Plan G vs Plan N is one of the most common comparisons retirees make when deciding how to reduce out-of-pocket costs that Original Medicare does not cover.
-Both are popular Medigap options that help with deductibles, copays, and coinsurance.
-The right choice comes down to how often you use care, whether you want to avoid surprise bills, and how much you’re willing to pay in monthly premiums.
+Both options are popular Medigap plans designed to help with deductibles, copays, and coinsurance.
+The right choice usually comes down to how often you use care, how much you value predictability, whether you want protection from certain “surprise billing” situations, and how you feel about paying a higher monthly premium versus occasional copays.

 Compare Medicare Supplement Plan G and Plan N

-See side-by-side quotes for Plan G and Plan N and find a Medigap plan that matches your doctors, prescriptions, and budget.
+See side-by-side quotes for Plan G and Plan N and match your Medigap plan to your doctors, travel needs, and budget.

 How Medicare Supplement Plans Work

-Original Medicare (Part A and Part B) provides important hospital and medical coverage, but it leaves you responsible for deductibles, copays, coinsurance, and certain excess charges.
-Medicare Supplement (Medigap) policies are offered by private insurers to help pay those “gaps.”
-You stay on Original Medicare, and your Medigap plan steps in after Medicare pays its share.
+Original Medicare (Part A and Part B) provides essential hospital and medical coverage, but it also leaves you responsible for certain deductibles, copays, and coinsurance.
+Those “gaps” are the reason Medicare Supplement (Medigap) plans exist.
+Medigap is offered by private insurers and is designed to step in after Medicare pays its share, reducing what you owe out of pocket for Medicare-approved services.

 What Medicare Supplement Plan G Covers